 - Certified to provide supervision to RBTs and BCaBAs seeking certification hours

-Sara Quick, L-BCBA
+Sara Q, M.S.
+L-BCBA

 Consultant